mwiens91/branchsync/README.md

 ## Usage

+**WARNING**: *never* run this script in clones of repositories you are actively working in!
+You may lose uncommited changes due to this script!

 The first thing you need to do is to fill out the config file.
 There's an example config file at the base of the repository called [config.yaml.example](config.yaml.example).
 Should be fairly self